ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 - Adds Mule Kick back in to every map when playing offline.

 ## General Changes
-- Added a EE speedrun timer that activates when the first steps of the main quest Easter eggs are activated and stops when the last steps of the main Easter eggs are completed.
+- Added a EE speedrun timer that activates when the first steps of the main quest Easter eggs are activated and stops when the last steps of the main quest Easter eggs are completed.

 - Added a fully functional Mule Kick back into zombie maps when not connected to the Call of Duty: Black Ops servers.